Step One: Create a Trip

 A postcard-perfect scenic backdrop gifts you with an oasis of recreational choices.

-The scenic and recreation opportunities are plentiful, starting with the Kickapoo Valley Reserve Visitor Center.
+The scenic and recreation opportunities are plentiful, and the Kickapoo Valley Reserve Visitor Center is a good place to start.
 This modern headquarters, which is Travel Green Wisconsin certified, provides an engaging education jump-start to your Reserve visit.
 Pick up trail maps and learn about the area's native plants and animals as well as the underlying history of the La Farge Dam Project that resulted in this preserved natural wonderland of more than 8,000 acres.

 For the adventurous traveler, primitive campsites are available on the Reserve.
 Or join the annual Kickapoo Valley Reserve Dam Challenge Triathlon for a seven-mile paddle down the winding Kickapoo River, 14 miles of hilly biking, then a three-mile run through a wooded Reserve trail.

-After working up an appetite outdoors, you can find hearty fare back at the Rockton Bar & Restaurant.
+After working up an appetite outdoors, you can find hearty fare back at the Rockton.
 Hang out with the locals in the cozy log cabin dining room.
 If the timing is right, don't miss the legendary Friday fish fry and Sunday “almost world famous barbequed chicken.”

 For sandwich fixings and organic dairy, meat and produce at great prices, check out the Organic Valley Retail Store.
 Now one of the largest organic companies in the country, Organic Valley started and remains firmly rooted in La Farge as a farmer-owned cooperative, and continues to help drive the growth of organic agriculture in Wisconsin.
 Vernon County boasts more organic farms than any other county in the nation.